SeanKilleen/seankilleen.github.io/_posts/2015-06-01-A-Quick-Guide-To-Azure-CDN.md

 ### Enabling QueryString versioning via Azure

-* In the Azure Managment Portal, go to your CDN's section.
+* In the Azure Management Portal, go to your CDN's section.
 * Enable QueryStrings via the button at the bottom:

 ![A screenshot of the location to enable QueryStrings]({{site.post-images}}/AzureCDN_11_EnableQueryString.png)